Tag: ge

 RISKS

-• Sentiment-price disconnect: A positive sentiment score alongside a sharp price decline may indicate that the sentiment model is misaligned with real-time market dynamics, or that the decline is driven by factors outside the sentiment model’s scope (e.g., index rebalancing, forced selling).
+• Sentiment-price divergence – A positive sentiment score alongside a sharp decline may indicate the model is lagging or misaligned with real-time market dynamics.

-• Liquidity/volatility risk: With no put/call ratio or IV percentile data, options market signals are unavailable to gauge hedging or speculative activity.
+• Lack of put/call ratio or IV percentile – No options market data to assess hedging or speculative positioning.
+This limits risk assessment.

 CATALYSTS